contentful/marketplace-partner-apps/apps/markup-ai/README.md

 The build output will be in the `build` directory.

+## API Client

+The [@hey-api/openapi-ts](https://heyapi.dev/) package is used to auto-generate the files in `src/api-client`.

+DO NOT EDIT THESE FILES DIRECTLY.
+Instead, with your local dev server running, run `npm openapi-ts` to re-generate the client when you need to make updates.

 ## License

 This project is licensed under the Apache-2.0 License - see the LICENSE file for details.